 You see a house as you’re driving through your neighborhood.
-Out on the front lawn, you see a sign reading “For Sale By Owner”, and you wonder, “What does that even mean?”.
-Keep reading to find out!
+Out on the front lawn, you see a sign reading “For Sale By Owner”, and you wonder, “What does that even mean?”

 The term “for sale by owner”, or otherwise known as FSBO, is a home that is being sold directly by the homeowner rather than going through a real estate agent.
 There are a couple of benefits to this; however, there are some downsides as well.
 One benefit is that the homeowner doesn’t have to pay a commission on the sale of his or her home.
 The downside to this is that the homeowner is now responsible for all of the detailed work (such as deep cleaning, repainting, etc.) that is involved in selling their home.

 If you are experienced in purchasing, selling, or marketing a home, then this may end up being an easier option for you.
 However, if you have no experience whatsoever, or if you have no time to do it yourself, choose the easier route, and get an agent!
 It will save you a lot of time and money in the long run.
 Making any mistakes when it comes to selling your home on your own can lead to serious consequences, both financially and legally.